Driver theory test

 The first part of the exam consists of a short tutorial, which includes instructions on how to navigate through the exam.
-It also lets you practice answering two questions.
+It also lets you practice answering 2 questions.

 The format of the test is multiple choice questions.
 Answers are marked with a square box beside them and you tick one to choose your answer.

 If you make a mistake or change your mind, you can cancel your answer.
 You can skip a question if you like, and go back and answer it at the end of your test.
-Before you finish the exam, you can review all your answers and change them if you like.
+Before you finish the exam, you can review all your answers and change them.